maora96/memories-mern/README.md

 # memories-mern

-project for learning mongodb and redux with react and node.
+project for learning mongodb, redux and express. made following a tutorial on youtube.